Pungyeon/clean-go-article/README.md

 }
 ```

-It is still clear that we are declaring a variable and the logic, and the logic associated with the returned channel.
-Unlike, the first example.
-This makes it easier to traverse code and understand the responsibility of each variable.
+It is still clear that we are declaring a variable, and the logic associated with the returned channel is simple, unlike in the first example.
+This makes it easier to traverse the code and understand the role of each variable.

-Of course, this doesn't actually limit us from mutating our `sender` variable.
+Of course, this doesn't actually prevent us from mutating our `sender` variable.
 There is nothing that we can do about this, as there is no way of declaring a `const struct` or `static` variables in Go.
-This means, that we will have to restrain ourselves from mutating this variable at a later point in the code.
+This means that we'll have to restrain ourselves from mutating this variable at a later point in the code.

-> NOTE: The keyword `const` does exist, but are limited for use on primitive types.
+> NOTE: The keyword `const` does exist but is limited in use to primitive types only.

-One way of getting around this, which at least will limit the mutability of a variable to a package level.
-Is to create a structure, with the variable as a private property.
-This private property is, thenceforth, only accessible through other methods of this wrapping structure.
+One way of getting around this can at least limit the mutability of a variable to the package level.
+It involves creating a structure with the variable as a private property.
+This private property is thenceforth only accessible through other methods provided by this wrapping structure.
 Expanding on our channel example, this would look something like the following:

 ```go
 type Sender struct {